snej/secret-handshake-cpp/README.md

 (You don’t actually need Cap’n Proto to use this, but you’d need to provide your own networking code.)

+>**NOTE:** The initial stream-encryption code was badly broken and has been ripped out.
+(See #1) The remaining code isn't useable for Cap'n Proto, but can still be used just for the SecretHandshake portion.
+I will update with actually-working, actually-secure encryption ASAP.

 ## About SecretHandshake

 **SecretHandshake** is “a mutually authenticating key agreement handshake, with forward secure identity metadata.”
 It was designed by Dominic Tarr and is used in the [Secure Scuttlebutt](https://scuttlebutt.nz) P2P social network.